Nudeln, Pilzeintopf und mit Beeren gefüllte Birnen neben einer frischen Birne, Fissler-Edelstahlkochgeschirr auf Holzoberfläche.

 Step 1 of 7:

-For the ragout: Soak the dried porcini mushrooms in warm water for approx. 20 minutes.
-Pat the meat dry, trim, and cut into approx. 3 cm cubes.
-Peel and coarsely chop the onions and carrots.
+For the ragout: Soak the dried porcini mushrooms in warm water for about 20 min.
+Pat the meat dry, trim it, and cut it into cubes about 3 cm in size.
+Peel the onions and carrot and dice them roughly.

 Step 2 of 7:

-Heat the oil in a pressure cooker.
-Briefly sauté the juniper berries with the peppercorns, cloves, and allspice in the oil until the spices begin to release their aroma.
-Increase the heat and sear the meat in batches until browned on all sides, then remove.
-Sauté the onions and carrots one after another in the remaining fat.
-Stir in the tomato paste and cook for approx. 1 minute.
-Sprinkle everything with flour, deglaze with half the red wine, and let it evaporate completely.
-Pour in the remaining red wine and reduce by half again.
+Heat the oil in a Pressure Cooker.
+Briefly sauté the juniper berries with the peppercorns, cloves, and allspice until the spices begin to release their aroma.
+Increase the heat and sear and brown the meat in batches on all sides, then remove it again.
+Add the onions and carrots to the pot one after the other and roast them together in the remaining fat.
+Stir in the tomato paste and cook for about 1 more min.
+Dust everything with flour, deglaze with half of the red wine, and let it reduce completely again.
+Pour in the remaining red wine and reduce once more by half.

 Step 3 of 7:

-Roughly chop the soaked porcini mushrooms if necessary and add them.
+Roughly chop the soaked porcini mushrooms if needed and add them.
 Pour in the game stock, return the meat to the pot, and add the bay leaf.
-Close the pressure cooker with the lid and set the cooking control to level 3.
+Close the Pressure Cooker with the Lid and set the cooking crown to level 3.
 Heat the pot on the highest setting.
-As soon as the yellow ring (cooking indicator: 1st ring) appears, reduce the heat.
-If the green ring (cooking indicator: 2nd ring) becomes visible, the cooking time of 20–25 minutes begins.
+As soon as the yellow ring appears (Cooking Indicator: 1st ring), reduce the heat.
+When the green ring becomes visible (Cooking Indicator: 2nd ring), the cooking time of 20–25 min. begins.

 Step 4 of 7:

-For the pears: Meanwhile, peel the pears, halve them, and core them with a melon baller.
-Drizzle the halves with lemon juice, place them cut-side up in the unperforated insert, then add white wine and sugar.
-Remove the pressure cooker from the heat, let the steam escape, and open it.
-Place the insert on the tripod over the venison ragout, close the pot again, and cook everything on level 1 for another 6–8 minutes.
+For the pears: Meanwhile, peel the pears, halve them, and scoop out the cores with a melon baller.
+Drizzle the halves with lemon juice and place them cut side up in the unperforated insert, then add the white wine and sugar.
+Remove the Pressure Cooker from the heat source, release the steam, and open it.
+Place the insert on the tripod over the venison ragout, close the pot again, and cook everything at level 1 for another 6–8 min.

 Step 5 of 7:

-Finishing: Clean the mushrooms and halve or cut them into pieces depending on their size.
-Peel and finely dice the shallot.
-Melt 1 tsp butter in a pan and sauté the shallot until translucent.
-Add the mushrooms and cook until the released liquid has evaporated.
-Let the remaining butter foam in the pan, cook everything for another 3–4 minutes, and lightly brown.
-Season the mushrooms with salt and pepper and adjust the taste.
+To finish: Clean the mushrooms and, depending on their size, halve them or cut them into pieces.
+Peel the shallot and dice it finely.
+Melt 1 tsp. butter in a Frying Pan and sweat the shallot in it until translucent.
+Add the mushrooms and fry until the liquid they release has evaporated.
+Let the remaining butter foam up in the Frying Pan, fry everything for another 3–4 min., and brown lightly.
+Season the mushrooms with salt and pepper to taste.

 Step 6 of 7:

-Remove the pressure cooker from the heat, let the steam escape, and open it.
+Remove the Pressure Cooker from the heat source, release the steam, and open it.
 Remove the meat and set aside.
-Strain the sauce through a sieve.
-Stir in the juniper schnapps and let everything simmer down a bit more.
-Alternatively, mix the cornstarch with 2–3 tsp cold water until smooth, add it, and let everything simmer for another 1–2 minutes.
+Pass the sauce through a sieve.
+Stir in the juniper schnapps and let everything simmer down a little more.
+Or mix the starch smoothly with 2–3 tsp. cold water, pour it in, and let everything simmer for another 1–2 min.
 Then return the meat to the sauce.

 Step 7 of 7:

 Mix half of the fried mushrooms into the ragout.
-Season the venison ragout and arrange it with the remaining mushrooms on preheated plates.
-Fill each pear half with 1 tbsp lingonberries and place them alongside.
-Sprinkle everything with some chopped parsley and serve the ragout.
-Schabeknödel or bread dumplings are a good side dish.
+Season the venison ragout to taste and serve on prewarmed plates with the remaining mushrooms.
+Fill each pear half with 1 tbsp. lingonberries and arrange alongside.
+Sprinkle everything with a little chopped parsley and serve the ragout.
+Scraped spaetzle or bread dumplings are delicious on the side.

 RECIPES